JensBender/machine-learning-template/README.md

 <!-- SUMMARY -->
 ## 🎯 Summary
-This repository provides a comprehensive **machine learning template** in a Jupyter Notebook file to streamline the key stages of the machine learning workflow:
+This repository provides a comprehensive **machine learning template** in a Jupyter Notebook file to streamline the key stages of the machine learning workflow for tabular data:

 - **Data Preprocessing**:
   - Load, clean, transform, and save data using `pandas` and `sklearn`.